Locations:

 • Skin or whites of their eyes appear bluish (in light-skinned babies) or grayish (in dark-skinned babies).

-When do symptoms of transposition of the great arteries appear?
+When do symptoms of transposition of the great vessels appear?

-Signs appear soon after birth.
-Their severity depends on whether oxygen-rich blood can reach the rest of your baby’s body by “mixing” in the upper chamber of their heart.
+In a baby with the “d” type of TGA heart problem, signs appear soon after birth.
+Their severity depends on whether oxygen-rich blood can reach the rest of your baby’s body by “mixing” in the upper chambers of their heart.

-Some newborns don’t show symptoms right away because small openings around their heart haven’t closed yet.
+Some newborns don’t show symptoms right away because small openings around their hearts haven’t closed yet.
 Once the holes close, symptoms appear, and your baby requires immediate medical attention.

 Diagnosis and Tests